danieltoby7/QEResearch/README.md

 # QEResearch
+ willHfSe2 band scaling code.
-Unscaled is a picture of the unscaled HfSe2 plotted on the base cell of the HfSe2 band structure.
-By implementing the scaling code it will be scaled to follow the scaled jpg where the base cell and supercells are aligned perfectly.
-This is also proven by printing the k-points and comparing the k-points to the corresponding base cell
+Unscaled is a picture of the unscaled HfSe2 band structure, if you analyze it there is a small offset between the base cell and supercell.
+Implementing my code (change it to your corresponding data files and k-points) will scale the supercell supercell to fit the base cell.
+I've provided inputs for HfSe2 3x3 supercell but they may take long so I have provided one for graphene 2x2 supercell as well ans it should be much shorter.